hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="sshlookup"></a>
 # **SSHLookup**
-> void SSHLookup (SSHLookupRequest sSHLookupRequest, string sshMountPath = null)
+> void SSHLookup (SSHLookupRequest sSHLookupRequest, string sshMountPath = "ssh", TimeSpan? wrapTTL = null)

 List all the roles associated with the given IP address.